Mining in Devon and Cornwall (Overview)

 Mary Tavy on Dartmoor’s western boundary was renowned for these mineral deposits.
 The mines in this region were active from the 18th century to the 20th century, evidencing Dartmoor's long industrial mining history (Devon & Dartmoor HER MDV4185: Wheal Friendship Mine, Mary Tavy).

-The British Geological Survey (BGS, 2023) states that mining for Lead ore and argentiferous galena (silver) has a long history, dating back to the Iron Age.
+The British Geological Survey (BGS, 2023) states that mining for Lead ['Led'] ore and argentiferous galena (silver) has a long history, dating back to the Iron Age.

 Silver is rarely found as a single native element.
 Historically, many Lead-mines around the world have produced significant quantities of silver as a by-product; and production remains constant today.